 The Funds may purchase securities on a when-issued or delayed delivery basis.
 For example, delivery of and payment for these securities can take place a month or more after the date of the purchase commitment.
 The purchase price and the interest rate payable, if any, on the securities are fixed on the purchase commitment date or at the time the settlement date is fixed.
 The value of such securities is subject to market fluctuations and, in the case of fixed income securities, no interest accrues to a Fund until settlement takes place.
 When purchasing a security on a when-issued or delayed-delivery basis, a Fund assumes the rights and risks of ownership of the security, including the risk of price and yield fluctuations.
-Accordingly, at the time a Fund makes the commitment to purchase securities on a when-issued or delayed delivery basis, it will record the transaction, reflect the value each day of such securities in determining its net asset value and, if applicable, calculate the maturity for the purposes of average maturity from that date.
+Accordingly, at the time a Fund makes the commitment to purchase securities in determining its net asset value and, if applicable, calculate the maturity for the purposes of average maturity from that date.
 At the time of its acquisition, a when-issued security may be valued at less than the purchase price.
 A Fund will make commitments for such when-issued transactions only when it has the intention of actually acquiring the securities.
 If, however, a Fund chooses to dispose of the right to acquire a when-issued security prior to its acquisition, it could, as with the disposition of any other portfolio obligation, recognize taxable capital gain or loss due to market fluctuation.
 Also, a Fund may be disadvantaged if the other party to the transaction defaults.

-A transaction in when-issued or delayed-delivery securities would be deemed not to involve a senior security (i.e., it will not be considered a derivatives transaction or subject to asset segregation requirements), provided that (i) the Fund intends to physically settle the transaction, and (ii) the transaction will settle within 35 days of its trade date.
+A transaction in when-issued or delayed-delivery securities would be deemed not to involve a senior security (i.e., it will not be considered a derivatives transaction or subject to asset segregation requirements), provided that (i) a Fund intends to physically settle the transaction, and (ii) the transaction will settle within 35 days of its trade date.
 If such a transaction were considered to be a derivatives transaction it would be subject to the requirements of Rule 18f-4 under the 1940 Act (the "Derivatives Rule") described in the "Derivatives" section of this SAI.